wilmardev-zz/masiv-casino-api/README.md

 # Masiv Casino Api

 This is a .Net Core v3.1 Web Api.
-Use Redis Cache for distribuided data and optimized for horizontal scaling.
+Use SQL Server Database with concurrency control (isolation level) and optimized for horizontal scaling.
 This API implements docker.

 <br>